-Samantha W. Ball is a research associate at the Kem C. Gardner Policy Institute where she provides research, analysis, facilitation and instruction on a range of subjects including deliberative community engagement and public policy.
+Samantha W. Ball is a senior research associate at the Kem C. Gardner Policy Institute where she provides research, analysis, facilitation, and instruction on a range of subjects including public policy and deliberative community engagement.

 Dr. Ball holds a B.A. in Political Science from UCLA, a Master of Public Policy from Georgetown University and a Ph.D. in Political Science from the University of Utah.
 Prior to working at the Gardner Policy Institute, Dr. Ball worked in Washington DC as a Congressional legislative assistant and a program analyst at the Department of Education and at the Department of Health and Human Services.
 She has also served as an adjunct instructor in Political Science and Public Administration at the University of Utah.